Dave Harrington (musician)

-Dave Harrington is an American multi-instrumentalist, producer and one half of the electronic music duo Darkside, along with Nicolas Jaar.
+Dave Harrington is an American multi-instrumentalist, producer and one third of the electronic music trio Darkside, along with Nicolas Jaar and Tlacael Esparza.
 Harrington attended Brown University where he studied modern culture and media.
 He played in numerous Brooklyn indie-rock bands including ARMS, Thunder And Lightning, and Translations (which featured Andrew Fox of Visuals).
 Harrington also scored the 2010 documentary about Pablo Escobar which aired on the BBC.
 Harrington is based in Los Angeles.

 History

 Early projects

 Before meeting Jaar, Harrington played in two psychedelic bands, El Topo and Bladerunner Trio which is a break-off band of El Topo.
 Jaar and Harrington first met while they were both students at Brown University.
 Harrington was recommended to Jaar by frequent collaborator Will Epstein while he was looking for a third musician for his live band; the three then toured together to support Jaar's 2011 album Space Is Only Noise.
 Darkside first formed during a Berlin stop on this tour.
 Jaar and Harrington were writing in their hotel room together when their converter plug popped, filling their room with smoke and forcing them to finish the song in the hallway on a laptop.
 After returning to New York, they continued to write together and developing their sound in their Brooklyn studio.
 They released their first collaboration, the self-titled Darkside EP, on 2011 via Jaar's own Clown & Sunset imprint.

 Harrington, along with Jaar, released their second Darkside collaboration Random Access Memories Memories on June 21, 2013.
 The project was uploaded to their SoundCloud account under the pseudonym DaftSide, is a remix of Daft Punk's 2013 album Random Access Memories in its entirety.